milan-sony/Qpysl4a_test/README.md

 QPySL4A is the Script Layer for Android (SL4A) Library for QPython.
 It allows you to program to drive Android to work.

+For more info check <a href = "https://github.com/qpython-android/qpysl4a">QPySL4A</a>

 ```bash
     import androidhelper
 ```